Mixa-Bosu/Koiyo/README.md

 - Camera movement (panning, zooming, etc)
 - Static FX, such as blur, fog, etc using Gamemaker's in-built-room effects
 - Movie-like black bars that slide in, giving the player a heads-up that this is a cutscene before it begins
-- A dialogue system different to that from the regular dialogue system and exclusive to the cutscene system, using the same font yet in a different style giving variation to the game
+- A textbox system different from the regular dialogue system and exclusive to the cutscene system, using the same font yet in a different style giving variation to the game

 _Dialogue/Textbox System_ | **COMPLETE**

-A dialogue/textbox system that displays the sprite head, uses punctuation in tandem with pauses and delivery, and has some cool effects to play around with, it currently features:
+A dialogue/textbox system that displays the sprite head, uses punctuation in tandem with pauses and delivery and has some cool effects to play around with, it currently features:
-- Sprite display (a box on left OR right depending on what you set it to that displays the sprite's portrait, this can be used to differenciate between the player/friendly and other NPCs)
+- Sprite display (a box on the left OR right depending on what you set it to that displays the sprite's portrait, this can be used to differentiate between the player/friendly and other NPCs)
 - Interesting FX (wavy effects, jiggly, and coloured text)
 - A writing system that follows the rules of punctuation in tandem with pauses and writes the text out like a typewriter effect